caiocmb7/projetos/ML&AI/world cup 2022/README.md

 * Predictions columns were analyzed to indicate if there was a upset case in the games.
     - In 64 games, we had 25 upset games (prediction not equals to the real winner of the game)
+    - Despite the correlation between possession of the ball and the prediction of victory, this wasn't an indication in this case
+        ("possesion_home" vs "prediction_team_home_win")

 * Clustering to realize new insights
     - K-means